claytonketner/InformedSearch/README.md

 InformedSearch
 ==============

-Search algorithms that use heuristics (greedy search, A*)
+Search algorithms that use heuristics (greedy search, A*).

+Completed February 28, 2014.